AdobeDocs/experience-platform.en/help/sources/connectors/cloud-storage/sftp.md

 >[!IMPORTANT]
 >
 >You are recommended to have an exact mapping between your source and target connections when creating a dataflow for [!DNL SFTP] data.
-You should not patch your existing source and target connections independently of each other, as the changes will not be reflected in the existing dataflow.
-If your use case requires an update of your source and target connections, you must create a new pair of source and target connections instead, as well as a new dataflow.
+You should not patch your existing source and target connections separately, as the changes will not be reflected in the existing dataflow.
+If your use case requires an update of your source and target connections, you must create a new pair of source and target connections, as well as a new dataflow.
 >
 >* You do not need to create a new base connection when an update is required.
-Any updates that you make to your base connection get reflected to its corresponding dataflow.
+Any changes you make to your base connection are reflected in the associated dataflow.
 For more information, read the guide on [updating sources accounts using the API](../../tutorials/api/update.md).
 >* For information on how to update an existing dataflow, including its mapping and ingestion schedule, read the guide on [updating sources dataflows using the API](../../tutorials/api/update-dataflows.md).

 ## Connect SFTP to Experience Platform